 Unpack the remote and apply the receiver to the battery mount using Velcro.
 Connect the pigtails to the receiver.
 One of the pigtails gets connected to the 0V, 5V and S1 connections on the controller and the other end to ELEV on the receiver.
 Only one wire is required on the other pigtail (the orange wire, heat shrink the wire where you cut the other 2 wires off) it gets connected to the S2 connector on the controller and the other end plugs into AILE on the receiver.
 Put the binding clip in the BIND/DATA slot on the receiver.
 You only need this to set up the remote.

 To power up and test the robot put the robot up on a block so when you test the robot it doesn't drive away from you.
 Put the batteries in the remote control.
-Connect the battery to the robot and put in the fuse.
+Connect the battery to the robot and insert the fuse.
 Power up the robot by turning on the switch, you should see a flashing yellow light in the receiver.
-On the remote turn the power switch on while holding the trainer switch and hold until the yellow light in the receiver stays on.
+Turn on the power switch on the remote while holding the trainer switch and hold until the yellow light in the receiver stays on.
 You should now be able to remotely control the robot.
 Remove the binding clip from the receiver and your robot is ready to go!